 Insurance deductibles are simply the amount of money deducted from an insured loss.
 Insurance companies insert insurance deductibles as a clause when drawing up an insurance contract, so they can form the threshold for policy payments.

 An insurance deductible works in a simple way.
 For example, a client wants to insure his car to the tune of 1000 dollars, and the insurance company fixed the insurance deductible to be 200 dollars.
 If the car is involved in a crash and the insurance company wants to pay the claims of the policy holder, the policy holder will now pay the deductible of 200 dollars, while the insurance company will pay the rest.

 Another scenario can be found in a health insurance policy.
 If the deductible is 400 dollars, and the claimant is asked to pay the whole 400 dollars as his health bill, the claimant pays the whole 400 dollars.
 The insurance company pays nothing.

-Insurance deductibles are an important part of the insurance business.
+I hope this article has helped you to know what is Insurance deductible.
+This is an important part of the insurance business.
 They ensure policy holders share responsibility for any loss.
 This makes them more responsible.
 It also creates a buffer for the insurance companies.